axoflow/axosyslog-core-docs/content/docs/chapter-parsers/chapter-patterndb/reference-parsers-pattern-databases/reference-patterndb-schemes/_index.md

 {{% alert title="Note" color="info" %}}

-Use the `pdbtool` utility that is bundled with `syslog-ng` to test message patterns and convert existing databases to the latest format.
+Use the `pdbtool` utility that is bundled with AxoSyslog to test message patterns and convert existing databases to the latest format.
 For details, see <span class="mcFormatColor" style="color: #04aada;">The pdbtool manual page</span>.

 To automatically create an initial pattern database from an existing log file, use the `pdbtool patternize` command.
 For details, see <span class="mcFormatColor" style="color: #04aada;">The pdbtool manual page</span>.